reslp/funannotate-docker/README.md

 	-v /local/location_of_programs:/root/

 The docker container is set up in such a way as that it searches for specific folders in the root directory and adds them to the path.
 This way, funannotate running inside the container finds the desired programs.
-Currently the container is etup to add the following folders o the PATH hence the version names:
+Currently the container is setup to add the following folders o the PATH hence the version names:

 	/root/signalp-4.1
 	/root/gm_et_linux_64